 Wondering whether your kids meet US Education Standards in Math, Reading or Grammar?
 Want to know if your K-8 child is academically prepared to transition into the US school system?
 Or would you just like to know what specific Math and English Skills your child needs more practice with?

-For only $9.95 the student completes one subject test and FREE use of MobyMax for 30 days in that subject.
+For only $9.95 the student completes one subject test.

-For only $24.95 the student completes the tests for Math, Reading Level and Grammar and FREE use of MobyMax for 30 days in those subjects.
+For only $24.95 the student completes the tests for Math, Reading Level and Grammar.

 Here’s what parents and students are saying about Twiga Tutor’s Skills Assessments!